Kayannsoarez/Panopticron/README.md

 License
 ----------

-AndroidSocketAsyncEsp is Copyright © 2018 thoughtbot, inc. It is free software and you can use how you want to.
+Panopticron is Copyright © 2018 thoughtbot, inc. It is free software and you can use how you want to.

 Aplication's Image
 ----------